gloveboxes/30_days_blog_generator/README.md

 ## Installation

-Tested on
+Tested on:

-1. macOS (Venture),
+1. macOS (Venture)
-1. Windows 11 on Intel and Windows 11 on ARM,
+1. Windows 11 on Intel and Windows 11 on ARM
 1. Ubuntu 20.04/22.04 on Intel and ARM.

 ```bash